JDeep1234/Iot-Projects-Part-B/Smartlighiting Blynk/smartlighting.md

 # Smart Lighting System

-This project implements a Smart Lighting system using the RV IoT Board, which dynamically adjusts lighting based on environmental conditions and user activity.
+This project implements a Smart Lighting system that dynamically adjusts lighting based on environmental conditions and user activity.

 ## **IoT Design Methodology**